Lundalogik/LimeBootstrap/README.md

 The LIME-bootstrap is made to make it easier, better and faster working with Actionpads in LIME pro.
 The framework relies heavily on Knockout.js and Twitter Bootstrap but with custom styling and a simple, yet powerful script called lbs.js.
 The framework contains several built in functions and third party libraries, but is also expandable through custom apps.
 Some actual actionpads used in the LIME basic database are also included.

 The framework is "convention over configuration", meaning there should be one and only one way to do things.
-If you find yourself writing lots of code to do something, or god forbid, needing to modify ANY file in the systems folder.
+If you find yourself writing lots of code to do something, or god forbid, needing to modify ANY file in the systems folder, you're propably doing it wrong.
+Take a deep breath and ask for assistance.

 If you want to use the framework I solemnly swear to the following conditions:

 1. The systems folder should never, ever be modified.
-I can achive cool and smart functions without ever touching it.
+I can achieve cool and smart functions without ever touching it.
 2. lbs.html should neither be modified, exept from toggeling debug on and off
 3. I must unlearn what you have learned!
 The framework offers a completely different methology of working with ActionPads, I will embrase it.
 4. I won't ever copy and paste code from old actionpads.
 A rabbit will die if I even think of coping VBScript...